paultovt/addel/README.md

 Sometimes there is a need to add or remove users to/from a bunch of servers quickly when hire or fire staff.
 Or need to add admins to brand new server.
 This script allows you to do that in few steps.

-I've done script to satisfy my personal needs.
+I've done this script to satisfy my personal needs.
 So you can modify it if you want more functionality.
 Or you can share your idea.

 #### If you don't like this script, then make your own, goddammit!